Muhanad-husn/sociorag/docs/phase6_implementation_plan.md

 - [ ] Code review and quality checks completed
 - [ ] Documentation review and validation

-Phase 6 completion will provide a comprehensive, production-ready FastAPI backend that supports all core SocioGraph functionality with proper authentication, monitoring, and documentation.
+Phase 6 completion will provide a comprehensive, production-ready FastAPI backend that supports all core SocioRAG functionality with proper authentication, monitoring, and documentation.
 This foundation will enable the development of rich frontend applications and third-party integrations.